simula67/meeting-auto-attender/README.md

 # Description

-Python program to automatically join the online meetings based on the given input in the Excel sheet `meetings.xlsx`.
+Python program to automatically join the online meetings.
+The program picks meetings from meetings.xlsx, meetings.json or directly from Outlook.

 Only Zoom is supported for video conferencing at the moment.

 This program uses UI automation and is hence subject to errors.